 Weekdays 8 a.m. to 4:30 p.m.

 Faculty members from the Macalester Classics department offer a January program approximately every other year.
 Traveling and working together creates strong personal and professional ties.
 These programs are available to all Macalester students and have included a regular course on ancient Rome and Pompeii.
 January programs to other destinations have also been offered; one exploring the history and archaeology of Turkey, another that combined the popular Rome program with travel to Alexandria and Cairo.

-The department is offering the "January in Rome" course this academic year.
-Applications and initial deposit are due October 13, 2015.
+The department is offering the next "January in Rome" course in January of 2018.

 Classics 155-01, January in Rome, 2 credits

 Professors Nanette Goldman, Brian Lush, Andy Overman